Start your digital transformation journey now

 The businesses are getting ready for an omnichannel selling future, with 83% saying they expect to increase the volume of eCommerce sales over the next three years.

 The shift to eCommerce adoption is only going to be accelerated and deepened in the years to come.
 Statistics show that B2B companies that run online selling showed increased revenue, a more effective pricing model, and product catalog optimization.
-Moreover, it is assumed that e-commerce strategies will help open new markets much faster and at a lower cost employing online channels – that indeed opens new perspectives for building an omnichannel selling future.
+Moreover, it is assumed that e-commerce strategies will help open new markets much faster and at a lower cost by employing online channels – that indeed opens new perspectives for building an omnichannel selling future.

 Pharma has also been influenced by rapid digital marketing maturity and the revolution in embracing virtual channels.
 For example, VR and AR presentations for HCPs with educational purposes to create more interactive and engaging experiences; or ordering prescribed medicines by patients using a single application (such as the RefillPro app where users can “access” the selected pharmacy just in a few clicks), and many more.

 Focus on the entire customer journey, but not on separate phases.
 To ensure a better omnichannel experience, marketers and sales teams must understand that digital-oriented customers might change their behaviors and preferences more often if compared to more “offline-preferred” clients.
 They need to thoroughly design their journeys, including previous, current, and post-sale phases.

 Manage your teams accordingly to gain maximum from omnichannel selling.
 Organizational management should work on getting over barriers and focus on strengthening relationships between digital and traditional sales teams.

 Find a powerful partnership to ease omnichannel adoption.
 For example, a suitable technological partner comes with the most advanced tools and resources available for content creation, task automation, and analytics that help develop a seamless plan of your operational strategy according to your business needs.